Dreaming381/Latios-Framework-Documentation/LifeFX/Getting Started.md

 ![](media/ceb520169ebfd237106dc8492e733f81.png)

 Here, there’s a Count property which is fed in via LifeFX.
-Note that this is a Periodic Burst.
+Note that this is a *Periodic Burst*.
 This will allow this spawner to listen for new spawns every frame.

 There are a few different paths to go from here.
 If you only need to spawn a